 In 1966 Reagon founded the Harambee Singers, an African American woman a cappella ensemble that was part of the Black Consciousness Movement, an antiapartheid activist movement that began in South Africa in the 1960s.
 When her marriage ended in divorce in 1967, Reagon returned to Spelman College and completed her undergraduate degree in 1970.
 A year later, with a Ford Foundation Fellowship, she moved to Washington, D.C., to enter the graduate program at Howard University, and completed her Ph.D. degree in 1975.
 While at Howard, she became the vocal director (1971-76) of the Black Repertory Theater in Washington.

 Reagon formed Sweet Honey in the Rock, an a capella ensemble of African American women singers, in 1973.
-Since its inception, the group has earned international renown for its sophisticated harmonies, socially conscious repertoire, and captivating performances.
+In the decades that followed, the group earned international renown for its sophisticated harmonies, socially conscious repertoire, and captivating performances.
 Reagon retired from the group in 2004, after thirty years.

 Bernice Johnson Reagon